 How Clinical Pilates has evolved

 Clinical Pilates is a method of specific exercises that have been adapted from the traditional Pilates method by physiotherapists with the input of evidence based medicine.
 The evidence based knowledge of physiotherapists allows us to create exercises specific to peoples individual needs.
 There are some traditional Pilates exercises that would not be suitable for certain back conditions, we have been able to create exercises that are more rehab specific.
 My clinical Pilates workouts have been designed based on what I see in my day to day practice as a physiotherapist.
 They are a safe and effective way to treat back pain.
+We offer clinical online Pilates and support via email from an expert physiotherapist.
 They are also popular amongst sporting profession as way of preventing injury.
 Clinical Pilates is an amazing way to look after your body as well as having the added benefit of relaxing the mind!
 Why not try a workout for free today!